mentor-dev/QA-Learning/SQL/README.md

 # Building queries to SQL database <a name="start"></a>

-For making this task I used DB Browser for SQLite
+For making this task I used DB Browser for SQLite.
+All queries are presented [in the repository](./Queries/SQL/).

 ## DB Schema